The beauty industry has a pretty ugly problem.

 8 million

-The tons of plastic that ends up in our oceans every single year.
+The tons of plastic that end up in our oceans every single year.

 Let’s talk about the facts.